lewenhagen/feedback/README.md

 Course specific file.

-holds all kmoms and tips to "rättaren".
+holds all kmoms and tips to "rättaren" as well as the pre-text to kmom.
 Can also hold "availableInfo" for extra tips to student.